-A key consideration is room acoustics.
+A key consideration in office buildings and office spaces is room acoustics and overall building acoustic design.
 In open plan offices for example, targets are set out by organisations such as the British Council for Offices (BCO) to reduce reverberation times and maximise privacy between desk clusters.
-We provide on site measurements of reverberation time, background noise levels and Speech Transmission Index (STI) and carry out modelling to inform the design and provide evidence of compliance.
+As acoustic design consultants we provide on site measurements of reverberation time, background noise levels and Speech Transmission Index (STI) and carry out acoustic modelling to inform the design and provide evidence of compliance.

 Acoustic privacy between spaces is determined by a combination of the sound insulation and background noise levels.
 We have a range of tools and standard constructions to design partitions to meet any brief and ensure sufficient sound insulation is realised.